Smart Calculators

 Parsec (pc)9.8779E-18

 Unit converter.
-Ten measurement categories on one page with NIST-exact factors and shareable URL state.
+Thirteen measurement categories on one page with NIST-exact factors and shareable URL state.

-A unit converter switches a value across ten measurement categories (length, volume, area, temperature, pressure, energy, power, force, torque, angle).
-It uses NIST and BIPM exact factors and tags every result as exact or approximate so engineers, students and casual users can tell definitionally exact conversions from ones rounded by IEEE-754 doubles.
+A unit converter switches a value across thirteen categories — length, mass, temperature, volume, area, pressure, energy, power, force, torque, angle, time and data storage.
+It uses NIST and BIPM exact factors and tags every result exact or approximate, so you can tell definitionally exact conversions from ones rounded by IEEE-754 doubles.

 What Is a Unit Converter?

-A unit converter is a tool that takes a value expressed in one unit and returns the equivalent value in any other supported unit.
-This calculator covers ten measurement categories on one canonical URL: length (13 units, metre to parsec), volume (12 units, millilitre to UK gallon), area (10 units, square millimetre to square mile), temperature (5 scales, kelvin to Réaumur), pressure (12 units, pascal to inch of water), energy (11 units, joule to electronvolt), power (9 units, watt to mechanical horsepower), force (8 units, newton to short ton-force), torque (7 units, newton-metre to ounce-inch) and angle (7 units, radian to arcsecond).
-Every conversion routes through a single SI base unit per category — metre for length, cubic metre for volume, kelvin for temperature, pascal for pressure, joule for energy, watt for power, newton for force, newton-metre for torque, radian for angle — using factors sourced directly from NIST SP 811 Appendix B.8, the BIPM SI Brochure 9th edition, ISO 80000-3 through 80000-5, the 1959 International Yard and Pound Agreement, and the relevant IAU resolutions.
+This calculator puts all thirteen quantities on one canonical URL: length (13 units, millimetre to parsec), mass (12 units, milligram to carat), temperature (5 scales, kelvin to Réaumur), volume (12 units, millilitre to UK gallon), area (10 units, square millimetre to square mile), pressure (12 units, pascal to inch of water), energy (11 units, joule to electronvolt), power (9 units, watt to mechanical horsepower), force (8 units, newton to short ton-force), torque (7 units, newton-metre to ounce-inch), angle (7 units, radian to arcsecond), time (12 units, nanosecond to decade) and data storage (14 units, bit to exbibyte) — 132 units in all.
+Each quantity routes through a single SI base unit: metre, kilogram, kelvin, cubic metre, square metre, pascal, joule, watt, newton, newton-metre, radian, second and byte.
+The factor tables come straight from NIST SP 811 Appendix B.8, the BIPM SI Brochure 9th edition, ISO 80000-3 through 80000-5, the 1959 International Yard and Pound Agreement, and the relevant IAU resolutions.

-Most casual converters merge all categories into one giant dropdown of 2,000 units and treat every factor as equally trustworthy.
-This converter does the opposite: it groups units by physical quantity, exposes the underlying SI pivot, and labels every result with an exact or approximate badge.
-A length-to-length conversion between metre and inch is exact (both factors are integer-friendly rationals defined by the 1959 IYP); a temperature conversion between Celsius and Fahrenheit is tagged approximate because the 5/9 slope is non-terminating in IEEE-754 binary even though it is symbolically exact by the 13th CGPM 1967 Resolution 4.
-An angle conversion between radian and degree is approximate because π/180 is irrational and any 64-bit double of it is rounded at the 16th significant digit.
-The honesty about exact-versus-approximate is what separates a converter built for engineers from one built for ad impressions.
+Most casual converters merge every category into one giant dropdown of 2,000 entries and treat every factor as equally trustworthy.
+This one does the opposite: it groups units by physical quantity, exposes the SI pivot, and labels every result exact or approximate.
+Metre ↔ inch is exact (both factors are finite binary fractions fixed by the 1959 agreement); Celsius ↔ Fahrenheit is tagged approximate because the 5/9 slope never terminates in IEEE-754 binary, even though it is symbolically exact by the 13th CGPM 1967 Resolution 4; degree ↔ radian is approximate because π/180 is irrational and any 64-bit double rounds it at the 16th digit.
+That honesty about exact-versus-approximate is what separates a converter built for engineers from one built for ad impressions.
+The second difference is shareable state: every choice — category, source, target, value, precision — is encoded in the URL as ?cat=length&from=meter&to=foot&v=1&p=auto, so there is no per-pair URL explosion (no /miles-to-kilometers route).
+The canonical URL is /tools/unit-converter and every conversion is a query-string permutation of it, which means an engineering wiki, a lab manual or a Stack Overflow comment can link to the exact conversion the reader needs.

 How to Convert Between Any Units

 Every conversion in this tool is two operations through a single SI base unit per category.
-For purely multiplicative quantities (length, volume, area, pressure, energy, power, force, torque, angle) the formula is:
+For purely multiplicative quantities (length, mass, volume, area, pressure, energy, power, force, torque, angle, time, data storage) the formula is:

 y=xafromatoy = x \cdot \frac{a_{\text{from}}}{a_{\text{to}}}